jnmartin84/bc5_dreamcast/README.md

 # bc5_dreamcast
-BC5 codec for Dreamcast PowerVR
+BC5 codec for Dreamcast PowerVR normal map textures

 Compressed normal maps are decoded + twiddled simultaneously.
 This can be done directly into a `pvr_ptr_t` VRAM pointer.